Share taxi: United States

-United StatesJitney is an American English term that originally referred to a vehicle for hire intermediate between a taxi and a bus.
+Both common names – dollar van and jitney – originated similarly.
+Jitney is an archaic term for an American nickel, the common fare for early jitneys.
+In the late 20th century, when a typical fare was one dollar, the corresponding name came into usage, though "jitney" is still also common.
 It is generally a small-capacity vehicle that follows a rough service route, but it can go slightly out of its way to pick up and drop off passengers.
-In many US cities (e.g. Pittsburgh and Detroit), the term jitney refers to an unlicensed taxi cab.
+In many US cities such as Pittsburgh and Detroit, the term jitney refers to an unlicensed taxi cab.